Ultra-high-performance lamp: Known manufacturers of high-pressure discharge lamps (UHP or similar)

-Chinese lamp manufacturers
+Counterfeits

 Manufacturers mostly in China have been reported to be making inferior counterfeit lamps.
 In the UK, one lamp distributor was prosecuted for supplying counterfeit Epson lamps that seriously damaged an Epson projector in Germany.
-In India, 400 people complained of irritation and swelling in eyes after several China-made halogen lamps burst during a cultural program.

 As an increasing number of counterfeit lamps are being sold, projector manufacturers, such as Optoma and Epson stress the importance of authentic and original lamps.
 Optoma and Epson hold the biggest projector market share in DLP and LCD respectively.